 Java Process Creation

-The process creation is managed by the ProcessBuilder Java class.
+Java class.
 An instance of this class holds the necessary information to create and launch a new process.
 This includes the command line and its arguments, the standard input and outputs, the environment variables and the working directory.

 The process builder instance is created by specifying the command and its arguments.
-For this the constructor accepts a variable list of parameters of type String.
+For this the constructor accepts a variable list of parameters of type String

 import java.lang.ProcessBuilder;